dfinke/ImportExcel/README.md

 ```

 # What's new
+#### 9/12/2017
+Version 4.0 released.

+Super thanks and hat tip to [DarkLite1](https://github.com/DarkLite1).
+There is now a new and improved `Import-Excel`, not only in functionality, but also improved readability, examples and more.
+Not only that, he's been running it in production in his company for a number of weeks!

+*Added* `Update-FirstObjectProperties` Updates the first object to contain all the properties of the object with the most properties in the array.
+Check out the help.

+***Breaking Changes***: There are breaking changes, the are only in the `Import-Excel` function.

+Moving forward, looking to add testing of this module, and having each checkin run on Appveyor.
+This is in preparation for new features coming down the road

 #### 7/3/2017
 Thanks to [Mikkel Nordberg](https://www.linkedin.com/in/mikkelnordberg).
 He contributed a `ConvertTo-ExcelXlsx`.
 To use it, Excel needs to be installed.
 I converts older Excel files `xls` to 'xlsx'.